SearchEngineUnity/city-painters-v2/README.md

 Please use node 18.13.0 and npm 8.19.3.

-This is a lerna mono repo, to install for all packages run `npm install --legacy-peer-deps` from the root folder.
+This is a lerna mono repo, to install for all packages run `npm install` from the root folder.
 Refer to the **Script Overview** section below for details.

 This project is set up with eslint and prettier following Airbnb template + custom rules.
 The code will be auto linted and fixed precommit (set up via husky + lint-staged).
 This [ref for precommit linting](https://laurieontech.com/posts/husky/) is used for set up.
 The difference is that we have used a .lintstagedrc file for the lint-staged configuration instead of putting the instructions directly in the package.json file.
 The prettier command is not included as it is integrated in to eslint already.

-### Important Package Versions

-* "sanity": "^3.0.0"
-* "gatsby": "^5.5.0"

 ## Scripts Overview